Board of Directors

-In 2016 the Board held seven scheduled meetings, four of which were in connection with the quarterly financial reports, one by circulation in connection with the preparations for the AGM and one to adopt the budget.
-An additional Board meeting was also held during the year in direct connection with the May meeting (the day after), where other issues beyond the quarterly report were discussed.
+In 2017 the Board held seven scheduled meetings, four of which were in connection with the quarterly financial reports, one meeting to approve a new financing agreement with Danske Bank, one by circulation in connection with the preparations for the AGM and one to adopt the budget.
 For further information about the Board’s work and directors’ attendance at the year’s Board meetings please refer to the Corporate Governance Report.

 Please note that the Corporate Governance Report is a separate report, and not part of the Board of Directors’ report.

-Björn Borg’s Board of Directors has established an Audit Committee consisting of previous Chairman Fredrik Lövstedt and Mats H Nilsson as well as Christel Kinning, who in the second half of the year replaced Kerstin Hessius, who stepped down from the Board at the AGM in May 2016.
+Björn Borg’s Board of Directors has established an Audit Committee consisting of Chairman Heiner Olbrich, Mats H Nilsson and Christel Kinning.
 The Audit Committee supports the Board in efforts to quality assure Björn Borg’s financial reports and is tasked with, among other things, ensuring that accurate, qualitative financial reports are prepared and communicated.

 The Audit Committee is also tasked with issuing a recommendation to the Nomination Committee on the auditors’ election.
 The committee convened a total of four times in 2017, all in connection with the quarterly reports.
 All of the Committee’s members attended these meetings.
 In 2017 the CEO attended the meetings as a co-opted member.
 The Audit Committee is a drafting committee.